-In Albania, where the agricultural sector accounted for more than 70% of total employment in the 1990s, the share fell to about 58% (or 51% according to the Living Standard Measurement Survey, LSMS) at the beginning of the new millennium (Figure 11).
-Agriculture still accounts for about 20% of total employment in Bosnia and Herzegovina, Serbia, Kosovo, and slightly less in Macedonia.
-Also in Croatia, the most developed country in the region, agriculture is still an important employer accounting for about 13% of total employment in 2007.6 Montenegro is an outlier with agricultural employment below 10% of the total.
+In Albania, where the agricultural sector accounted for more than 70 per cent of total employment in the 1990s, the share fell to about 58 per cent (or 51 per cent according to the Living Standard Measurement Survey, LSMS) at the beginning of the new millennium (Figure 6).
+Agriculture still accounts for about 20 per cent of total employment in Bosnia and Herzegovina, Serbia, Kosovo, and slightly less in Macedonia.
+Also in Croatia, the most developed country in the region, agriculture is still an important employer accounting for about 13 per cent of total employment in 2007.6 Montenegro is an outlier with agricultural employment below 10 per cent of the total.

-A common feature of all Western Balkan countries is the sharp contraction of industrial employment at the outset of transition, reflecting the slow recovery of industry.
-In general, the countries in the region display a smaller proportion of employment in industry than, for example, Slovenia but rather are following the pattern of Bulgaria and Romania, with industrial employment accounting for around 30% of total employment.
-Outliers in this respect are Montenegro, Kosovo and Albania in particular, where the share of formal industrial employment accounts for only 14-20%.
+A common feature of all Western Balkan countries is the sharp contraction of industrial employment at the outset of transition, reflecting the slow recovery of industry.7 In general, the countries in the region display a smaller proportion of employment in industry than, for example, Slovenia but rather are following the pattern of Bulgaria and Romania, with industrial employment accounting for around 30 per cent of total employment.
+Outliers in this respect are Montenegro, Kosovo and Albania in particular, where the share of formal industrial employment accounts for only 14 to 20 per cent.

-Information on employment shifts by industrial branches is limited: only Croatia, Serbia, Montenegro and Macedonia report data at the 2-digit NACE level, but at different time horizons; Macedonian data have been subject to methodological changes (see Table Appendix Table B1).
+Information on employment shifts by industrial branches is limited: only Croatia, Serbia, Montenegro and Macedonia report data at the 2-digit NACE level, but at different time horizons; Macedonian data have been subject to methodological changes (see Table A.1).
 Taking these limitations into account, we found strong employment cuts in the textile and clothing industries in Croatia and Serbia.
 Also Macedonia suffered from job losses in the textile industry, while it reports significant employment gains in the clothing industry.
 Thus, in 2005, the textile and clothing industries absorbed more than one third of total manufacturing employees in Macedonia.
-Despite employment losses, the food industry remained the dominant sector in terms of employment in Croatia and Serbia and has even increased its share in the number of total manufacturing employment in recent years, accounting for 17% and 20% respectively.
-In the two other countries, the food industry ranks second, absorbing about 15% of total employees in Montenegro and 12% in Macedonia.
+Despite employment losses, the food industry remained the dominant sector in terms of employment in Croatia and Serbia and has even increased its share in the number of total manufacturing employment in recent years, accounting for 17 and 20 per cent respectively.
+In the two other countries, the food industry ranks second, absorbing about 15 per cent of total employees in Montenegro and 12 per cent in Macedonia.
 The steel industry's dominant role as an employer in manufacturing remained unchanged in Montenegro during the reporting period (2002-2005), accounting for one quarter of total manufacturing employment.

 The services sector is underdeveloped by European standards but also in comparison to the new EU member states.
 Available data show only slight changes of its share in total employment in the period 2000-2007.
 It seems, however, that this sector's size is underestimated due to the large informal sector that is found almost everywhere in the region and concentrates traditionally on services sector activities (together with construction and agriculture).
-Apart from the extreme value obtained for Albania, where the services sector absorbs only about 28% of total employment, that sector is most developed in Montenegro, where it accounts for over 70% in total employment, followed by Croatia and Kosovo.
-The high number of services sector jobs in Montenegro is due to the high employment shares in trade, tourism and public sector jobs.
+Apart from the extreme value obtained for Albania, where the services sector absorbs only about 28 per cent of total employment, that sector is most developed in Montenegro, where it accounts for over 70 per cent in total employment, followed by Croatia and Kosovo.8 The high number of services sector jobs in Montenegro is due to the high employment shares in trade, tourism and public sector jobs.
 Compared to other countries of the region, there had been a dynamic development in the Croatian services sector (especially in tourism, but also in transport) already in the 1970s and 1980s.
 Services sector employment differs substantially across countries and sub-sectors.